yllkaberisha/CommerceCrafter/README.md

 ### Technology

-This project is built on PHP and uses file storage for managing data, combining simplicity with effective performance.
+This project is built on PHP and utilizes file storage for managing data, combining simplicity with effective performance.

 ### Code Structure

-The backend is powered entirely by PHP, leveraging file storage for data handling which simplifies the setup and reduces the need for complex database management.
+The backend is powered entirely by PHP, leveraging file storage for data handling, which simplifies the setup and reduces the need for complex database management.

 ### Getting Started

-Follow these steps to set up and run CommerceCrafter on your local machine:
-To get started with the project, follow these steps:
+To get started with CommerceCrafter, follow these steps:
 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Open the project in your preferred code editor.